Drithyl/Evolution/README.md

 * Creating more working graphs to display other statistics like average values of genes.
 * New carnivore species that prey on the herbivores to add a more active threat and means of population control.
 * Flesh out Species definition into its own class that will determine which Genes and which Gene value ranges each species has.
+* Optimize pathing and other areas to enable for larger populations and faster simulations.